30 years after the mysterious disappearance of the ANN Hermosa

 He learned to dance in space, wearing his own suit, kicking against inter-dimensional winds.

 I show him "22nd Century, the First Half: Stream Tech", my current section.
-He's read the same volume.
+He is familiar with the text, has also read the same volume.
+I'd love to swap notes, but maybe later.

 I am, once again, sorry to leave so soon, but I need my independence, need to "find myself".
 And, if I don't go now, I probably wouldn't ever go.